Colmar, One of France’s Most Beautiful Cities – Things to Do & Travel Guide

-Colmar is one of the well-known gems of Alsace, the region of France that borders Germany.
+Colmar is one of the well-known gems of Alsace, the region of France that borders Germany and combines the history and culture of the two.
 It’s rumoured to have inspired the setting for Beauty and the Beast but whether or not it was Colmar or another Alsacian village, Colmar is definitely a town out of a faerytale.

 I was also pleasantly surprised with Colmar because even though it is a tourist town, it also has a tonne of shopping and a variety of different eats and drinks.
 I usually starve in France as a vegetarian but it was fairly easy to find things I could eat here.
 Be sure to grab some of Colmar’s gingerbread and a bottle of Alsace wine before departing!

-How to Get There: Colmar does have a train station but I found that booking bus tickets might have more frequent options.
-From the train station, you will need to walk a few minutes to get to the old part of town.
+A Tip on Getting to Colmar: Colmar does have a train station but I found that booking bus tickets might have more frequent options.
+From the train and bus stations, you will need to walk a few minutes to get to the old part of town.
 To do so, walk north up Avenue de la République.

 Pin This for Later